tamiresxavier/dio-desafio-poo/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).